Our application policy

 Our Trust supports communities in South-East Dorset to live well.
 We help to transform lives by providing grants to charities and other local impact organisations.

-Please check our Area of Benefit map to ensure that we’re able to consider your application.
-We strongly encourage all applicants to contact us for a brief conversation before applying.
-Please email our Grants department at info@talbotvillagetrust.org with information about your organisation and funding needs, and we’ll come back to you with guidance and/or to arrange a brief phone call.
+Please review our FAQ section or email our Grants department at info@talbotvillagetrust.org with information about your organisation and funding needs, and we’ll come back to you with guidance and/or to arrange a brief phone call.